 Most customers are expected to opt for a version of the 1.2-litre three-cylinder petrol, which comes with 74bhp or 99bhp.
-A range-topping 128bhp version of the same engine is expected to arrive later.
+A range-topping 128bhp version of the same engine is available on SRi Edition and Ultimate models.
 Following a short early drive of the most powerful model so far we've now tested the 99bhp petrol, and found the chassis to be quite taut, keeping body lean in check and providing a reassuring feel.
 Its steering is precise and Sport mode not only makes the weight heavier, but also adds a keen exhaust note via the car's speakers.

 A 1.5-litre diesel is offered with 101bhp but this is only likely to appeal to high-mileage drivers as it’s noticeably more expensive.
 The petrols can return just over 50mpg themselves, cost less to buy and are cheaper for company-car drivers, making the 70.6mpg fuel-economy figure claimed for the diesel all but moot.
 VED (road tax) costs the standard rate each year and there's the option of an eight-speed automatic gearbox in the 99bhp petrol.
 The range-topping 128bhp engine is automatic-only.

-The electric Vauxhall Corsa-e is the cheapest model to run in the current Corsa lineup, but the cheapest model to run thanks to the low cost of charging and because the car is free to tax.
+The electric Vauxhall Corsa-e is the most expensive model to buy in the current Corsa lineup, but the cheapest model to run thanks to the low cost of charging and because the car is free to tax.
 It’s based on the same underpinnings as the Peugeot e-208 and is capable of more than 200 miles of range.
-We’ve reviewed it separately here.

 The Vauxhall Corsa is a significant improvement on the older car; it’s much more refined, better to drive and more efficient.
 However, the supermini class is full of talented cars, and the Corsa struggles to match the practicality of the SEAT Ibiza, the fun of the Ford Fiesta or the value-for-money of the Renault Clio.